The Bavaria self-guided motorcycle-tour is one of our longest-running holidays. And it is still as popular as ever.

 Our suggested rides include some of the most scenic roads as well as some breathtaking mountain passes.
 A tour in the easterly direction will take you to the array of fantastic alpine routes.
 It is definitely a worthwhile excursion.
 This way, you will also have a chance to pick up a section of the iconic Romantische Straße (Romantic Road).
 You’ll pass through the famous ski resort of Garmisch-Partenkirchen and visit the famous Franciscan monastery and brewery in Ettal.
 Continuing on, just down the road at the picturesque Oberammergau is where the famous Passion Play is held.

-For more day-to-day information about the Bavaria self-guided motorcycle tour, please spend some time studying the below tour itinerary.
+For more day-to-day information about the Bavaria self-guided motorcycle-tour, please spend some time studying the tour itinerary below.

-For a longer alternative to the Bavaria self-guided motorcycle tour, please use this link: European Castles
+For a longer alternative to the Bavaria self-guided motorcycle-tour, please use this link: European Castles self guided motorcycle holiday.

-If you require a motorcycle rental for the Bavaria self-guided motorcycle tour, please use this link.
+If you require a motorcycle rental for the Bavaria self-guided motorcycle-tour, please get in touch with our partner, RoadTrip.

 When to go: